Analysis | The more data we get, the more obviously wrong Trump’s ‘it’s just because of testing’ becomes

 President Trump argues that the increase is a function of testing.
-It’s been pointed out repeatedly that this isn’t the case, including by The Post nearly a month ago.
+It has been pointed out repeatedly that this isn’t the case, including by The Post nearly a month ago.
 As more data comes in, Trump’s repeated insistence on this point makes it more and more obviously wrong.
-That’s particularly true since states which have seen increases in cases are more likely to also see increases in coronavirus-related deaths — deaths that are not occurring simply because the patients were tested.
+That’s particularly true since states that have seen increases in cases are more likely to also see increases in coronavirus-related deaths — deaths that are not occurring simply because the patients were tested.

 Much of the national surge is a function of increased case totals in a handful of states.
-In fact, the 10 states that have seen the biggest increases in their own averages since June 9 now account for nearly 28,000 additional new cases per day — accounting for most of the 31,000 case-per-day increase in the national average.
-The nine states which have seen the biggest downward shift since June 9 are seeing more than 1,400 fewer cases per day than they did on that date.
+In fact, the 10 states that have seen the biggest increases in their own averages since June 9 now account for nearly 28,000 additional new cases per day — most of the 31,000 case-per-day increase in the national average.
+The eight states, plus the District of Columbia, that have seen the biggest downward shift since June 9 are seeing more than 1,400 fewer cases per day than they did on that date.

-Relative to June 9 (and using data through July 7), here’s how the daily average of new cases has changed in those 19 states and nationally.
+Relative to June 9 (and using data through July 7), here’s how the daily average of new cases has changed in those 19 locations and nationally.

 Again, Trump’s claim is that this is a function of more testing.
 Test more, find more cases, see numbers rise.
 And, again, that’s not true.
 Yes, there has been increased testing in the 10 states where the average number of cases has increased the most.
-But in the majority of states where case totals have dropped, testing has gone up as well.
+But in the majority of places where case totals have dropped, testing has gone up as well.

 More important is the rate of positive tests.